Theo-H719/Liberation-Day-Analysis-/README.md

 # Liberation-Day-Analysis-

-The "Liberation Day" Divergence Analysis of the 2025–2027 U.S.
+Project Overview -  The "Liberation Day" Divergence Analysis of the 2025–2027 U.S.
-Project Overview -  Reciprocal Tariff Regime

 This project replicates the market shock of April 2, 2025 "Liberation Day", when the U.S. administration implemented Executive Order 14257.
 Unlike previous sector-specific hikes (e.g., May 2024), these tariffs introduced a 10% universal baseline coupled with "Reciprocal Rates" (up to 54% for China) based on bilateral trade deficits.